 Medical debt is a reality for almost one-third of America’s workforce.

-A recent survey by Salary Finance showed that 32% of working Americans have outstanding medical debt.
+A recent survey by The Commonwealth Fund showed that 32% of working Americans have outstanding medical debt.
 What’s more alarming is that 54% of those people with medical debt said they defaulted on it.

 If this sounds like your current situation, or it quickly could be, there are steps you can take to reverse the course.
 You don’t have to let medical debt take control of your life, your finances, and your stress level.

 Ignoring your medical bills can cause significant stress and have negative financial consequences.

 It can hurt your credit score, making it difficult to secure financing for a house or other large purchases.
 If you neglect your bills long enough, they can get sent to a collections agency, which can lead to daily phone calls from debt collectors.
 There’s also a chance that unpaid medical bills can lead to lawsuits.

 Rather than pretending they don’t exist, a better choice is to become a student of your medical bills.
 Study them to make sure the information and figures are accurate.
 Understand the billing process, payment options, and your rights as a patient.
 The more you know, the better prepared you’ll be to pay off your medical debt.

 Options For Paying Off Medical Debt

 If you have medical bills piling up and are struggling to make payments, know that you have options beyond mailing a check or making an online payment for the full amount.
 Consider giving a few of these a try before letting your bills go to collections.